Eogcloud/ConnectFiveServer/README.md

 # Connect Five Server

 ## Introduction
-This repository contains the server side implementation of a connect five gaem.
+This repository contains the server side implementation of a connect five game.
 This was written as part of an interview coding challenge for Genesys.

 ## Technology
 The application is simple and uses spring-boot-web-starter as a means to provide a server that exposes REST endpoints to a client for interaction.
 The game logic is implemented on ther server side.
 There is no persistency present apart from a singleton instance of a class that encapsulates the game's state.